-Marketed high-end semiconductors for what is now Freescale Semiconductor
+Marketed high-end semiconductors for what became NXP.

 For three decades, Laurie Kahn has treated clients who were abused as children―people who were injured by someone whom they believed to be trustworthy, someone who professed to love them.
 Their abusers―a father, stepfather, priest, coach, babysitter, aunt, neighbor―often were people who inhabited their daily lives.Love is why they come to therapy.
 Love is what they want, and love is what they ... read more

 Austin writer-historian Mike Cox explores the origin and rise of the famed Texas Rangers.
 Starting in 1821 with just a handful of men, the Rangers' first purpose was to keep settlers safe from the feared and gruesome Karankawa Indians, a cannibalistic tribe that wanderd the Texas territory.
 As the influx of settlers grew, the attacks increased, and it became clear that a larger, better trained... read more